vinceskahan/junk/README.md

 This is an example of setting up passwordless ssh for WeeWX's rsync uploader.

+You will of course want to define your own values for the items this example uses below.

 In this test:
  * the local host is a mac mini named 'mini'
  * the local user is 'vince' with home directory '/Users/vince'